atlas-school-classroom/autograding-tap-reporter/README.md

 pnpm build
 ```

-Once built you can push to gihub to run some sample worflows.
-There are two workflows for testing the action.
-When pushing to the repository they will automatically run:
+Once built you can push to gihub to run a sample worflow.
+There a workflow setup for testing the action.
+When pushing to the repository it will automatically run.
- * `error.yml:` This contains three test cases where two the them fail.
- * `success.yml:` This contains three test cases where all three pass.

 **IMPORTANT:** In order to not impact students do not push to the main branch for testing.
 All student assignments run off the main branch.
 Develop in a feature branch and then only push to main when code has been tested and is ready for student assignments.